 All pegboard has holes with 1-in. spacing, but there are two thicknesses and two hole sizes available.

 - 'Small hole' pegboard is usually 1/8-in.-thick hardboard with 3/16-in.-diameter holes.
 The holes will accommodate only the smaller 1/8-in. pegs.
 This thickness is good for small projects and for hanging lighter weight stuff.
 But for heavy tools—and longevity—go with the thicker board.

 - 'Large hole' pegboard is usually 1/4-in.-thick hardboard with 1/4-in.-diameter holes that will accept both 1/8-in. and 1/4-in. hooks.
 This is the type you need for workshops, garages and other heavy-use areas.
 Some pegboard shelves come with a melamine coating on one side.

 Lock In the Hooks

 The No. 1 complaint about pegboard?
-Hooks falling out when you remove a tool.
+Pegboard hooks falling out when you remove a tool.
 The solution?
-Lock 'em in place.
+Lock pegboard hooks in place.
 Zip ties are an inexpensive, surefire way to go—but you need to have access to the back of your pegboard (or plan ahead and install the pegs and zip ties before you mount the board).
-Pegboard clips have small barbs that lock into holes on both sides of the hook to keep them in place.
+Pegboard hooks have small barbs that lock into holes on both sides of the hook to keep them in place.
 Another approach is to add a dab of hot-melt glue to the lower leg before slipping the peg into the hole.
 The glue will hold well enough to keep the hook in place, but it will be removable later with a light tug.